 See our Terrorist Threat Overseas bulletin.

-Tourists are often targeted for petty crimes such as pick-pocketing and theft, particularly on public transport.
+Also, be aware that tourists are often targeted for petty crimes such as pick-pocketing and theft, particularly on public transport.
+You should ensure that valuable items are not on public display or left in motor vehicles unattended.

 In August 2014, protests, outbreaks of violence and looting followed by a police shooting in Ferguson, Missouri.
 There have been similar incidents after police shootings in Cleveland, and in Baltimore after a death in police custody.
 These events have received significant media attention.
 Australians should avoid locations where protests and demonstrations are taking place, observe any restrictions on movements or curfews set by local authorities, and monitor the media for the latest developments.